- Opportunity in the Thermal Ergonomics Laboratory to work on funded NHMRC Project to develop a new extreme heat policy for child and youth sport

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance in recruiting talent aligned to these values in the pursuit of research excellence.
-We are looking for a University Quality Manager who possesses:
+As such, we see the importance of recruiting talent aligned to these values and are looking for a Postdoctoral Research Associates who possesses:

-- demonstrated superior verbal and written communication skills
+- excellent oral and written communication and presentation skills

 We are undergoing significant transformative change which brings opportunity for innovation, progressive thinking, breaking with convention, challenging the status quo, and improving the world around us.